btb/GraphicPlus/README.md

 * D1 - signal diode, 1n4148, 1n914, etc should be fine.

 If you only want to use this as a firmware expansion card (i.e. for SoftSP), you can omit U5, U6, U10, U11, SW1, D1, and J2.

+Pins 2,4,6,8 of the port header are left unconnected for maximum compatibility with common PC parallel port IDC26F to DB25F dongles.
+If you need those pins to be connected to ground as in the original Grappler cards, short jumpers JP1,JP2,JP3,JP4.